21 December 2022

 b.
 Form – the required form should be attached.
 If it is not, you will need to find and

-n AS-14 Application for Assessment of External Transfer Credit
+complete an AS-14 Application for Assessment of External Transfer Credit

 Students who completed their qualifying study at the University of Auckland will have their